StarRocks/starrocks/docs/loading/Loading_intro.md

 - `desired_max_waiting_jobs`

   This parameter specifies the maximum number of load jobs that can be held waiting in queue.
-The default value is **1024**.
+The default value is **1024** (100 in v2.4 and earlier and 1024 in v2.5 and later).
 When the number of load jobs in the **PENDING** state on an FE reaches the maximum number that you specify, the FE rejects new load requests.
 This parameter is valid only for asynchronous load jobs.

 - `max_running_txn_num_per_db`